Compare any two graphics cards:

 Power Usage and Theoretical BenchmarksPower Consumption (Max TDP)

-Memory BandwidthTheoretically, the Geforce GTX 770 should perform much faster than the GeForce GT 310 in general. (explain)
+Memory BandwidthIn theory, the Geforce GTX 770 is 1302% faster than the GeForce GT 310 in general, due to its higher bandwidth. (explain)

-Texel RateThe Geforce GTX 770 is quite a bit (about 2741%) more effective at anisotropic filtering than the GeForce GT 310. (explain)
+Texel RateThe Geforce GTX 770 should be quite a bit (approximately 2741%) more effective at AF than the GeForce GT 310. (explain)

-Pixel RateThe Geforce GTX 770 is quite a bit (about 1321%) better at FSAA than the GeForce GT 310, and also will be able to handle higher screen resolutions better. (explain)
+Pixel RateThe Geforce GTX 770 is a lot (approximately 1321%) better at FSAA than the GeForce GT 310, and also should be capable of handling higher resolutions while still performing well. (explain)

 Please note that the above 'benchmarks' are all just theoretical - the results were calculated based on the card's specifications, and real-world performance may (and probably will) vary at least a bit.
 Price Comparison